fill1890/FabSit/README.md

 `sit, lay, spin:` specific permission to use appropriate poses

 ### `fabsit.reload`
-Permission to reload the config file from disk.
+Permission to use `/fabsit reload` to reload the config file from disk.
 Requires op level 2 by default

 ## Configuration

+Use `/fabsit reload` to reload the config file on-the-fly.

 Configuration file with default values is as follows: